Agentic Economic Modeling: Introduction and Related Work

+Our approach builds on the data-augmentation line from \citet{wang2024large}, which formalizes bias correction for LLM-generated choice data via learned mappings between human and LLM responses.
+A related approach, prediction-powered inference (PPI) ~\citep{angelopoulos2023ppi,angelopoulos2023ppiplus}, uses the predictor on the large unlabeled sample to estimate the predictable part of the outcome, and uses the labeled sample only to correct bias through residuals.
+This yields unbiasedness regardless of predictor quality, provided the predictor is treated as fixed relative to the labeled sample used to compute residuals. \citet{ji2025predictions} extend PPI to show that AI predictions can serve as valid surrogates when properly calibrated. \citet{ludwig2025llm} provide a foundational econometric framework distinguishing prediction problems (where LLMs excel) from estimation problems (where human calibration is essential). \citet{ruan2025calm} demonstrate that language models can boost RCT power without statistical bias when properly integrated.

-In this paper, we introduce Agentic Economic Modeling, a framework that turns LLMs into reliable simulators for generating counterfactuals.
-The key innovation of our framework builds upon three powerful ideas: First, we recognize that LLMs, having absorbed vast world knowledge, can help us better predict customer behaviors.
-Rather than using raw LLM predictions directly, we've developed ways to transform their knowledge-rich but biased predictions into precise estimates of human decision-making.
-Second, we recognize that community-level choices are better represented by mixtures of individual agent decisions rather than a single agent model.
-This connects directly to the random coefficient discrete choice literature, where observed behavior is explained through weighted combinations of different decision rules.
-Just as real communities contain diverse customers - some price-sensitive, others convenience-focused - we generate predictions from multiple AI personas, each representing different decision-making approaches.
+In this paper, we introduce Agentic Economic Modeling (AEM), a framework that aligns synthetic LLM choices with small-sample human evidence for reliable econometric inference.
+The key innovation builds upon three ideas: First, we recognize that LLMs, having absorbed vast world knowledge, can help us better predict customer behaviors.
+Rather than using raw LLM predictions directly, we transform their knowledge-rich but biased outputs into estimates of human decision-making.
+This is inspired by recent work~\cite{wang2024large} that formalizes statistical augmentation through learned mappings between human and LLM responses, and shows that naive substitution can worsen bias.
+Our work follows this general insight and extends it from conjoint tasks to a broader Generation–Correction–Inference pipeline and to large-scale RCT settings with aggregate outcomes.
+Second, drawing on the random coefficient discrete choice literature~\citep{dc-rum}, we recognize that community-level choices are better represented by mixtures of individual agent decisions rather than a single agent model.
+Mirroring the heterogeneity of real communities, we generate predictions from multiple AI personas, each reflecting a distinct decision-making style. \citet{manning2025general} demonstrate that persona mixtures can capture population-level heterogeneity, while Mixture-of-Personas~\citep{bui2025mixture} formalizes this as a probabilistic framework.
 Third, we leverage this mixture model insight to correct for LLM biases.
 Rather than trying to make individual LLMs perfectly mimic human behavior, we generate diverse synthetic agents through different personas, and learn the optimal weights to match observed choice patterns.
 This allows us to span the space of possible decision rules while anchoring predictions to reality using minimal real-world data.